Transition to Cyber Rover: Tips

 You are not alone in your desire to break the routine and travel around the world.
 Connecting with likeminded individuals will help you overcome the setbacks of living abroad and enrich you with the new impressions.

-Join the virtual community of digital nomads such as nomad list or groups in Facebook.
+Join the virtual community of nomads such as nomad list or groups in Facebook.
 Since you don’t have coworkers and are likely to miss small talks with colleagues, these groups are the perfect place to share and get advice on professional development, meet new friends or even find a new challenging project.

 A few examples of the easy entry-level digital jobs